 Q: The Hindus have sometimes referred to "the lords of karma" and such things.
 Are there not "Lords of Karma" who make sure everybody's chart, nine months later, is the right one?

 A: Well, my mind says "What would the Lords of Karma have to do with the number 9 or the Gregorian calender and so on?"
-Or what do the planets at conception time have to do with the planets 9 months later?
+Or how are planets at conception related to a point in time 9 months later?

 The uneasy observation I've made is that parents, here in this world, constantly do unwise and random things with their children.
 We sometimes hear about neglectful parents who put their kids into dangerous situations subject to chaos.
 Like, imagine some drifter family, if you like, who comes into a strange town and the mother says to the first person she sees, "Here's my kid.
 Could you watch them today?
 We'll be back to town around sundown."